Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 When the game transitions between indoor and outdoor clusters the fog colour fades based on cumulative camera movement, not time.
 This effect can be seen easily in Danger Canyon: load it in [Sapien](~h1a-sapien) and fly the camera through the hallways while `debug_pvs 1` and `rasterizer_wireframe 1` are enabled.

 # Potentially visible set
-The _potentially visible set_ data (PVS) is precomputed when a BSP is compiled and helps the engine determine which [clusters](#clusters-and-cluster-data) are likely visible from each other.
+The _potentially visible set_ (PVS) data is precomputed when a BSP is compiled and helps the engine determine which [clusters](#clusters-and-cluster-data) are likely visible from each other.
 A cluster can "see" any other cluster behind portals visible from itself plus one level of clusters further.
 Any clusters beyond that will not be rendered.

 Tool also takes into account the indoor sky's [_indoor fog opaque distance_](~sky#tag-field-outdoor-fog-opaque-distance) and [_indoor fog maximum density_](~sky#tag-field-indoor-fog-maximum-density) when computing the PVS.
 If the density is `1.0` (fully opaque) then Tool knows that indoor clusters cannot see beyond the opaque distance even if there are clusters within a line of sight.
 Tool logs the indoor maximum world units when the BSP is compiled (if there a sky referenced).

 In addition to using the static PVS, the game may dynamically cull objects and parts of clusters using [portal frustums](~scripting#external-globals-debug-no-frustum-clip).

+# Potentially audible set
+Like the PVS, the [_potentially audible set_](#tag-field-sound-pas-data) (PAS) data encodes which clusters can hear sounds from other clusters.
+This allows the engine to cull sounds without having to perform a costlier [obstruction check](~sound-system#sound-obstruction).
+It is unknown what criteria make clusters potentially audible.

 # Fog planes
 Areas of a map which need a fog layer can be marked using _fog planes_.
 These are 2D surfaces which reference [fog tags](~fog), not to be confused with atmospheric fog which is part of the [sky tag](~sky).